 The award nomination highlighted that Steenstra helps producers with nearly all aspects of pork production, including sorting, treating, developing manure management plans, manure pump-out safety, health management, animal handling and other daily management.

-Steenstra sees the value that the Pipestone System has brought to the industry and producers over the past 25 years.
+Steenstra sees the value that the Pipestone Management has brought to the industry and producers over the past 25 years.

 “We’ve played a key role in helping independent pork producers remain independent and give them new opportunities,” said Steenstra.